LeeRob97/codepens/WebComponents/readme.md

 ## Plans
 While this project is very small and is currently a code pen.
-I would like to eventually build my own web component lifecycle library that can be use universally anywhere.
+I would like to eventually build my own web component lifecycle library that can be used universally anywhere.